Consorts of the Xianfeng Emperor: Daoguang era

 Lady Irgen Gioro was born on 6 July 1837.
 When her father died in June 1838, Lady Irgen Gioro and her mother, lady Luo, lived in poverty, enjoying an income of 1 tael monthly.
 Since 1839, Lady Irgen Gioro with her mother have been receiving a social rent consisting of money and crops.

 Xianfeng Era

 Lady Irgen Gioro entered the imperial harem in September 1853 and was bestowed a title of First Class Female Attendant Rong (容常在; tolerant, pretty).
-Her half-length portrait was hung in the Ruyi pavillion (如意舘) shortly after the entry.
+Her half-length portrait was hung in the Ruyi pavilion (如意舘) shortly after the entry.
 In November 1855, First Attendant Rong was promoted to Noble Lady Rong (容貴人) together with majority of Xianfeng Emperor's concubines.
 She remained childless during the Xianfeng era.